Help us shape the future

 No. There is no compensation for your participation.

 Yes.
-All of the functionality you access through our beta program is confidential information.
+All of the functionality you access through our program is confidential information.
 This means you may not reveal anything to anyone else, such as through blog posts, Twitter, or other such public postings.
-Please do not discuss the beta software with or demonstrate it to others who are not in the Evernote Beta Program.
-Please do not install beta software on any systems you don't directly control or that you share with others.
-If Evernote publicly discloses technical information about the beta software, it is no longer considered confidential.
+Please do not discuss the features with or demonstrate it to others who are not in the Evernote Early Access Program.
+Also, do not install the early access version of the app on any systems you don't directly control or that you share with others.
+If Evernote publicly discloses technical information about the early access version, it is no longer considered confidential.

 How will Evernote contact me?